 Hans-Otto Thomashoff, MD, PhD, lives and works in Vienna as psychiatrist and psychoanalyst.
 He wrote several publications on psychodynamic approaches for the understanding of art.
-He is an honorary member of the World Psychiatric Association (WPA), president of the WPA section on Art and Psychiatry, member of the supervisory board of the Sigmund Freud Museum in Vienna.
-He also works as writer of non fiction books on integrating brain research and psychoanalysis to develop practical consequences for everyday life.
+He is an honorary member of the World Psychiatric Association (WPA), president of the WPA section on Art and Psychiatry, a member of the supervisory board of the Sigmund Freud Museum in Vienna.
+He also works as a writer of novels and nonfiction books on integrating brain research and psychoanalysis to develop practical consequences for everyday life.

 If you are interested in my books you can buy them at any bookshop of your choice or at: